ECCC-MSC/open-data/canada.ca/README.md

 * updated intro to focus on WMS, removed KML
 * added mobile app in intro
 * removed mention of the upcoming migration to GeoMet 2 in intro
+* added URLs to WCS and WFS services
 * completely removed the "Keyhole Markup Language (KML)" subsection given this feature has been deprecated
 * removed or updated the FAQ subsections that refer to the deprecated KML capability
 * removed the FAQ subsection about contours, which is not true anymore thanks to the support of the SLD standard in GeoMet 2